-The three-year operational budget will be evaluated against the following criteria:
+The five-year operational financial plan will be evaluated against the following criteria:

-Qualities of sound financial management are present.
-Assumptions guiding the budget development process are defensible.
+- 1. Qualities of sound financial management are present. - Assumptions guiding the financial plan development process are defensible. - Enrollment estimates are based upon sound interest surveys and marketing data. - A valid data source for assumptions about student characteristic data is described. - Current and historical data assist in shaping revenue and expenditure increases and inflation assumptions. - Financial management strategies reflect abilities to adapt to changing fiscal conditions.

-- Enrollment estimates are based upon sound interest surveys and marketing data. - A valid data source for assumptions about student characteristic data is described. - Current and historical data assist in shaping revenue and expenditure increases and inflation assumptions. - Financial management strategies reflect abilities to adapt to changing fiscal conditions. - Budget balancing and cost-containment strategies address potential enrollment changes. - Costs for technology, capital and supplies are adequately addressed. - If the school intends to apply for federal Charter Schools Program (CSP) grant funds, the financial plan should include contingencies if CSP funds are not awarded. - 2.
-Qualities of a healthy budget are present.
+- Financial plan balancing and cost-containment strategies address potential enrollment changes. - Costs for technology, capital and supplies are adequately addressed. - If the school intends to apply for federal Charter Schools Program (CSP) grant funds, the financial plan should include contingencies if CSP funds are not awarded. - 2.
+Qualities of a healthy financial plan are present.

-There is a positive general fund balance in each of the three years.
+There is a positive general fund balance in each of the five-years.

-- The budget for each year increases the general fund balance. - A fund balance exists even if inaccuracies are corrected. - The budget reflects only general fund items with food and community service attached as being critical to the operation of the school. - Enrollment and staffing projections are consistently used throughout all sections of the application. - 3.
-The budget supports a quality school plan. - The budget contains a justification for each service option listed in the application. - o The narrative elements of the application are completed for each option. - Each option requiring budget data is consistently described throughout the application. - Some expenditures support the uniqueness of the school mission. - o Special curricular expenditures are clearly supported in the narrative. - The budget contains unique and realistic staffing patterns.
+- The budget financial plan for each year increases the general fund balance. - A General Fund balance exists even if inaccuracies are corrected. - The financial plan reflects only general fund items with Food Service and Community Service attached as they are critical to the operation of the school. - Enrollment and staffing projections are consistently used throughout all sections of the application. - 3.
+The financial plan supports a quality school plan. - The financial plan contains a justification for each service option listed in the application. - The narrative elements of the application are completed for each option. - Each option requiring financial plan data is consistently described throughout the application. - Some expenditures support the uniqueness of the school mission. - o Special curricular expenditures are clearly supported in the narrative. - o The financial plan contains unique and realistic staffing patterns.

-SECTION SIX MUST ONLY TO BE COMPLETED IF THE SCHOOL IS APPLYING FOR A PRESCHOOL EXPANSION.
+\\ SECTION SEVEN MUST ONLY TO BE COMPLETED IF THE SCHOOL IS APPLYING FOR A PRESCHOOL EXPANSION.

-VI.
-EARLY LEARNING PROGRAMS (Instructional Preschool or Prekindergarten - if applicable) Section will be graded Satisfactory, Approaching Satisfactory, Unsatisfactory, but not scored.
+VII.
+EARLY LEARNING PROGRAMS (Prekindergarten and Preschool Instructional Programs - if applicable).
+Section will be rated Satisfactory or Unsatisfactory, but not scored.
+Schools seeking official recognition of their preschool programs must also complete the following application items A-FI.

-VI.A.
-Comprehensive Child Assessment: Assessing each child's cognitive skills with a comprehensive child assessment instrument when the child enters and again before the child leaves the program to inform program planning and promote kindergarten readiness.

-- Describe the assessment process used to measure individual child progress in all the prekindergarten and preschool instructional classes that includes the use of a standardized child assessment instrument, such as High Scope Child Observation Record (COR), Teaching Strategies Gold, or Work Sampling System. - o The assessment must be used at least at program entrance and program exit. - At a minimum, the comprehensive assessment should measure children's progress in the domains of language, literacy, and mathematical thinking.
-Other domains may include approaches to learning, general cognitive development, physical and motor development, social and emotional development, creativity and the arts. - The child assessment should be one approved by Minnesota Parent Aware.
-It must be a valid and reliable child assessment instrument that is developmentally appropriate and comprehensive.

-- o The comprehensive child assessment must align with Minnesota's Early Childhood Indicators of Progress-Minnesota's Early Learning Standards, Revised 2017. - Describe how the child assessment results are used to inform curricula and instruction throughout the school year. - Describe how families are involved in the assessment process throughout the year. - Describe how assessment results are shared between the early learning and kindergarten staff in order to maximize the building of a coherent system between early learning and kindergarten. - Describe how the child assessment process is responsive to the cultural and linguistic needs of children in the school's early learning program.
+- A. Comprehensive Child Assessment: Assessing each child's cognitive skills with a comprehensive child assessment instrument when the child enters and again before the child leaves the program to inform program planning and promote kindergarten readiness. - Describe the assessment process used to measure individual child progress in all the prekindergarten and preschool instructional classes that includes the use of a standardized child assessment instrument, such as High Scope Child Observation Record (COR), Teaching Strategies Gold, or Work Sampling System. - The assessment must be used at least at program entrance and program exit. - O At a minimum, the comprehensive assessment should measure children's progress in the domains of language, literacy, and mathematical thinking.
+Other domains may include approaches to learning, general cognitive development, physical and motor development, social and emotional development, creativity, and the arts. - O The child assessment should be one approved by Minnesota Parent Aware.
+It must be a valid and reliable child assessment instrument that is developmentally appropriate and comprehensive. - o The comprehensive child assessment must align with Minnesota's Early Childhood Indicators of Progress-Minnesota's Early Learning Standards, Revised 2017. - Describe how the child assessment results are used to inform curricula and instruction throughout the school year. - Describe how families are involved in the assessment process throughout the year. - Describe how assessment results are shared between the early learning and kindergarten staff in order to maximize the building of a coherent system between early learning and kindergarten. - Describe how the child assessment process is responsive to the cultural and linguistic needs of children in the school's early learning program.